jmckeeota/terraform_3_tier_ecs_example/README.md

 Tasks from ECS autoscaling are launched in an application subnet running instances of [phpmyadmin](https://hub.docker.com/_/phpmyadmin) which are connected to an RDS instance in a separate subnet.
 These tasks are accessible through an internet-facing load balancer on port 80.

 Architecture demonstrates:
-- A configurable root main.tf file
+- A configurable root variables.tf file
 - An application subnet with groups and routing that allow secure and limited one-way flow of traffic
 - IAM permissions that allow bastionless SSM connections to instances in the application subnet
 - Task-level load balancing